-Show Horse, Show Hunter, Childs/Junior, First Ridden and Leading Rein - If a horse has competed in a qualifying class at an EA HOTY in the current year in another State it is not eligible to compete in another EAHOTY in the same calendar year

-5.7.2 Rider Classes

-If a rider has competed in an EA HOTY in the current year in a qualifying class in another State, they are not eligible to compete in another EA HOTY in the same calendar year.

-5.7.3 Show Hunters

-If a horse/pony is entered as a Show Hunter at a State HOTY, it will be precluded from entering the State Horse of the Year as a Show Horse and vice versa.

-5.7.4 Amnesty to compete

-Should a horse that has competed at the Australasian Show Horse and Rider Championships wish to compete at a State Horse of the Year in the following calendar year, where the State's Horse of the Year is held within 3 months of the Australasian Show Horse and Rider Championships an amnesty may occur in regard to this rule.
-This rule became effective at the completion of the 2017 Australasian Show Horse and Rider Championships.
+- 5.8.1 Show Horse, Show Hunter, Childs/ Junior and Leading Rein If a horse has competed in a qualifying class at an EA HOTY in the current year in another State it is not eligible to compete in another EA HOTY in the same calendar year. - 5.8.2 Rider Classes If a rider has competed in an EA HOTY in the current year in a qualifying class in another State they are not eligible to compete in another EA HOTY in the same calendar year. - 5.8.3 Show Hunters if a horse/pony is entered as a Show Hunter at a State HOTY, it will be precluded from entering the State Horse of the Year as a Show Horse and vice versa. - 5.8.4 Should a horse that has competed at the Australasian Show Horse and Rider Championships wish to compete at a State Horse of the Year in the following calendar year, where the State's Horse of the Year is held within 3 months of the Australasian Show Horse and Rider Championships an amnesty may occur in regards to this rule.
+This rule will become effective at the completion of the 2017 Australasian Show Horse and Rider Championships. - 5.8.5 All Changes of ownership and relevant paperwork must be completed by the EA Branch within 7 business days immediately following the completion of the Australasian Show Horse and Rider Championships. - 5.9 International HOY Show Horse, Show Hunter, Child's/Junior and Leading Rein if a horse has competed in an international qualifying class at a HOY event in the current year it is not eligible to compete in State EA HOTY in the same calendar year - 5.10 To judge State Horse of The Year;

-5.7.5 Ownership Change

-All Changes of ownership and relevant paperwork must be completed by the EA Branch within 7 business days immediately following the completion of the Australasian Show Horse and Rider Championships.

-5.8 International HOY Show Horse, Show Hunter, Childs/Junior, First Ridden and Leading Rein If a horse has competed in an international qualifying class at a HOY event in the current year it is not eligible to compete in State EA HOTY in the same calendar year.

-5.9 To Judge State Horse of the Year